-A pioneer in the development of contemporary gay theater, Doric Wilson was instrumental in Off-Off-Broadway theater in New York City frin the early 1960s through the 1980s.
-Wilson used theater as a means of anatomizing the lives of gay New Yorkers, particularly gay men, and to motivate his audiences toward activism.
+A pioneer in the development of contemporary gay theater, Doric Wilson has been instrumental in Off-Off-Broadway theater in New York City since the early 1960s.

+Wilson uses theater as a means of anatomizing the lives of gay New Yorkers, particularly gay men, and to motivate his audiences toward activism.
 His most famous play, Street Theater (1981), is a heartfelt depiction of the Stonewall riots, in which Wilson took part.